WahabLabi/Memory-Game-Udacity-/README.md

 ## Development

-This game was built with HTML, CSS and JavaScript - you can see some of my code in the [app.js](js/app.js) file in this repository.
+This game was built with HTML, CSS and JavaScript - you can see my JavaScript code in the [app.js](js/app.js) file.
+In particular I used and further refined the following skills during the development of this game:

-Skills developed:

 * [x] Development strategy: breaking down and planning a project
 * [x] Use of JavaScript arrays for data manipulation